corda/corda/docs/source/app-upgrade-notes.rst

 .. important:: Watch out for the UK spelling of the word licence (with a c).

 Name, vendor and licence can be set to any string you like, they don't have to be Corda identities.

 Target versioning is a new concept introduced in Corda 4.
 Learn more by reading :doc:`versioning`.
-Setting a target version of 4 disables workarounds for various bugs that may exist in your app, so by doing this you are promising that you have thoroughly tested your app on the new version.
+Setting a target version of 4 opts in to changes that might not be 100% backwards compatible, such as API semantics changes or disabling workarounds for bugs that may be in your apps, so by doing this you are promising that you have thoroughly tested your app on the new version.
 Using a high target version is a good idea because some features and improvements are only available to apps that opt in.

+The minimum platform version is just the (major) version number of the node that you require, so if you start using new APIs and features in Corda 4, you should set this to 4.
+Unfortunately Corda 3 and below do not know about this metadata and don't check it, so your app will still be loaded in such nodes and then crash at runtime.
+However it's good to get in the habit of setting this properly for future releases.

+The new ``versionId`` number is a version code for **your** app, and is unrelated to Corda's own versions.
-The new ``versionId`` number is used to block state downgrades: when a state constraint can be satisfied by multiple attachments, the version is tracked in the ledger and cannot decrement.
+It is used to block state downgrades: when a state constraint can be satisfied by multiple attachments, the version is tracked in the ledger and cannot decrement.
 This ensures security fixes in CorDapps stick and can't be reversed by downgrading states to an earlier version.
 See ":ref:`contract_non-downgrade_rule_ref`" for more information.
 In future, the version attached to the workflow JAR will also be used to help implement smoother upgrade and migration features.
 If the "normal" version number of your app as defined in your Gradle file follows the convention of always being a whole number starting from 1, you can just refer to that variable directly to set the version id.

 The duplication between ``contract`` and ``workflow`` blocks exists because you should split your app into two separate JARs/modules, one that contains on-ledger validation code like states and contracts, and one for the rest (called by convention the "workflows" module although it can contain a lot more than just flows: services would also go here, for instance).
 For simplicity, here we use one JAR for both, but this is in general an anti-pattern and can result in your flow logic code being sent over the network to arbitrary third party peers, even though they don't need it.

 Step 3.
 Security: Upgrade your use of FinalityFlow
 --------------------------------------------------